You can order your latte before you leave the house.

 You can reconnect with your high-school sweetheart without picking up the phone.

-You can even use an app to try on makeup before you buy it.
+You can even use an app to try on clothes before you buy them.

 Technology has allowed us to become faster and more efficient.
 We’re multitasking machines.
 This productivity has come at a cost, though …